shopware/admin-api-reference/docs/guides/quick-start/06-cms-handling.md

 CMS system is referred to as "Shopping Experiences" built upon pages which can be reused and dynamically hydrated based on their assignments to categories or other entities.

-Using CMS REST API, you can perform CRUD operations on section, slot, blocks and page templates.
+Using CMS REST API, you can perform CRUD operations on section, slot, block and page templates.

 To fetch a list of existing CMS layouts,